 The program is accepting applications for Cohort 19 during spring 2023

 Is the MSE/English program accredited by the Ministry of Education in China?

 We are pleased to assert that this program is approved by the Ministry of Education (MOE42US1A20030375O), which manages the standards and quality of education in the People's Republic of China.
 UW-Platteville is an accredited American university.

-You will receive a Master of Science in Education degree with an emphasis in English education from the University of Wisconsin-Platteville at the graduation ceremony usually held in June at South Central University for Nationalities.
+You will receive a Master of Science in Education degree with an emphasis in English education from the University of Wisconsin-Platteville at the graduation ceremony usually held in June at South Central Minzu University.

 The program takes two years to complete.